bostonwp/wordcamp-2018/README.md

 ### Style

-The entire page is using one font, Adobe Caslon Pro, which we're loading from typekit (this is set up on the live site in Appearance > Fonts).
+We're using two fonts in this theme, both loaded from TypeKit.
+For the body, Proxima Nova; and for headers, Freight Sans Condensed Pro.
+The typekit ID is set in Appearance > Fonts.

 ### CSS Structure